 Close to world-class attractions and historical sights, you won’t find a better hotel in Brera.
 It’s also got air conditioning for those hot Italian summers!

-Things to see and do in Brera
+Things to Do in Brera

 - Explore the Pinacoteca de Brera museum, home to world-class art by Italian masters, including Raphael, Caravaggio and Piero della Francesca.

-- Wander aimlessly through Brera’s winding streets, taking in the areas stunning sights.
+- Wander aimlessly through Brera’s winding streets, taking in the area’s stunning sights.

 - Browse the local Sunday market for a mix of art, fashion, and lifestyle goods.

 - Take in magic of the Swiss mountains by joining the Bernina Express mountain train!

 - Enjoy one of the best coffees in the city at Princi.

 - Take in the impressive Orto Botanico di Brera botanical garden, a historic garden that dates back to 1774.